Welcome To The Great British Pitchfest at the London Screenwriters’ Festival

 Who wants to hear YOUR pitch?

-The Pitchfest Booking System will go live at midday (12 noon UK time) on 17th October 2015.
+The Pitchfest Booking System will go live at midday (12 noon UK time) on (date TBC).
 Delegates will get an email about how to book their session nearer the time.

 As an LSF delegate, you have the opportunity to pitch your project to agents, producers or commissioners in one of our pitching sessions.